Your 3 Step Checklist to Starting an Effective Online Reputation Management Program

 The Value of Closing the Loop

-Closed-loop systems are one of the most effective ways to not only reduce customer churn, but prove the financial impact of your brand’s customer experience program.
+Closed-loop systems are one of the most effective ways to not only reduce customer churn but proves the financial impact of your brand’s customer experience program.
 One client of ours implemented a closed-loop system that helped them identify nearly $23 million in potential revenue.

 Other studies have found that closed-loop programs help retain customers, which can increase company value (up to 30%) and increase profits (up to 125%).